 Being a junior vet nurse, many experiences are still very new and exciting.
 She is looking forward to building her knowledge and experiences, especially regarding wild and exotic animals.
 She has a particular interest in birds and small rodents as she has grown up around them her whole life.
 Currently, Madeline houses a 13-year-old Indian Ringneck parrot named Sunny (Yes, he is yellow), 2 cuddly rats named Vicky and Daria, and a 7-year-old Labrador-cross named Pebbles.

-Madeline has also finished some studies with Children’s Services and works casually at an Outside School Hours Care facility.
-She is passionate about finding new and exciting ways to enrich animals lives, will never turn down a beach trip and always ready to cook up a storm.
+Madeline is passionate about finding new and exciting ways to enrich animals lives, will never turn down a beach trip and is always ready to cook up a storm.